assaf/zombie/README.md

 Read more [on the Browser API](api) and [CSS selectors](selectors)

 ## Feeding

 You're going to want to perform some actions, like clicking links, entering text, submitting forms.
 You can certainly do that using the [DOM API](http://www.w3.org/DOM/DOMTR), or several of the convenience functions we're going to cover next.

 To click a link on the page, use `clickLink` with selector and callback.
 The first argument can be a CSS selector (see _Hunting_), the `A` element, or the text contents of the `A` element you want to click.

-The second argument is a callback, which much like the `visit` callback gets fired after all events are processed, with either an error, or `null`, the browser and the HTTP status code.
+The second argument is a callback, which much like the `visit` callback gets fired after all events are processed.

 Let's see that in action:

     // Now go to the shopping cart page and check that we have
     // three bodies there.
-    browser.clickLink("View Cart", function(err, browser, status) {
+    browser.clickLink("View Cart", function(e, browser, status) {
-      assert.equal(browser.querySelectorAll("#cart .body"), 3);
+      assert.lengthOf(browser.queryAll("#cart .body"), 3);
     });

 To submit a form, use `pressButton`.
 The first argument can be a CSS selector, the button/input element. the button